 U.S.-Middle East Relations: Key Data Points from Pew Research

-The U.S. public is pessimistic about changes in political leadership after the Arab Spring.
+The U.S. public had expressed pessimism in late 2012 about changes in political leadership after the Arab Spring.

 Two years after the Arab Spring, there continues to be unrest in the Middle East and the U.S. public has become more skeptical about the political changes that have occurred.
 Our October 2012 survey found nearly six-in-10 Americans (57%) do not believe the changes in the Middle East will lead to lasting improvements for people living in the affected countries, up sharply from 43% in April 2011.
 A majority of the U.S. public also puts the priority on having stable governments in the region, even if that means less democracy.

 The public would like less U.S. involvement in Middle East leadership changes.